-Negative pigment network able to distinguish melanomaOctober 25th, 2012 in Cancer /
+Negative pigment network able to distinguish melanomaOctober 25, 2012 in Medicine & Health / Cancer

 (HealthDay)—Negative pigment network (NPN) can be used to distinguish melanoma from Spitz nevus and other benign lesions, according to a study published online Oct.
 11 in the Journal of the American Academy of Dermatology.